Off-Campus Work-Study Policies and Procedures

 Lack of Available Work

-If it becomes necessary to terminate a student mid-program due to lack of available work in the agency, we recommend that you give him or her two weeks notice.
+If it becomes necessary to terminate a student mid-program due to lack of available work in the agency, we recommend that you give them two weeks notice.

 Be sure to inform the student that the termination is not a reflection of work performance.
-You should also refer the student to BU Work-Study so that we may help him or her find another suitable position.
+You should also refer the student to Student Employment so that we may help him or her find another suitable position.